AnkurDe/N-Puzzle/README.md

 ### ⚙️ Class and Function Overview

 #### **1️⃣ Board.java**
-The heart of the implementation.
-It represents the puzzle board as a 2D matrix and provides methods for manipulation and state evaluation.
+Represents the puzzle board as a 2D matrix and provides methods for manipulation and state evaluation.
+The class is designed to support any \( N x N \) board size, not just 3x3.

 **Key Functions:**
 - `Board(int[][] board, int emptyX, int emptyY)`